Sangqpham0102/Gender-Ident-with-SVM-CNN/README.md

 3. **Save the New Model:** After the training is complete, make sure to save the new model with the name `model2.sav`.

 Once done, you can use the newly generated files to perform gender predictions or classifications in your applications.
+### Gender Classification using OpenCV and HOG
+The Python script provided here allows you to perform gender classification on images or through a webcam using the retrained model files ( and ).
+This script involves the detection of faces in images or live through a webcam feed, extracting features using HOG, and making gender predictions based on the detected faces.
+To use this script, ensure you have the following libraries installed:model2.savhaarcascade_frontalface_default.xml

+OpenCV
+Numpy
+Matplotlib
+scikit-image
+joblib
+tkinter (for GUI components if using the provided script) Ensure these libraries are installed in your Python environment before executing the provided Python script for gender classification.

+This introduction provides information about the model, instructions for retraining, and details about the libraries required to run the provided scripts for gender classification using OpenCV and HOG.
+Feel free to modify or enhance this text based on your specific library versions or additional dependencies.